 Sec.
-20-164. - Preliminary plan requirements.
+20-16. - Preliminary plan requirements.

 The preliminary subdivision plan must be drawn to the following specifications and must contain or be accompanied by the information listed.
 No processing or review of a preliminary plan will proceed without all of the information listed.
-Detailed standards and specifications for construction are contained in the land development standards manual available from the city or eounty engineer:
+Detailed standards and specifications for construction are contained in the Charlotte Land Development Standards Manual available from the city engineer: